apache/www-site/content/foundation/board/reporting.md

      reports.
  11. The Secretary sends any comments on your report by directors to your project's private@ list shortly after the meeting concludes.
-This gives you brief feedback from the meeting, and a chance to enage with the board either to answer questions or to ask for advice.
+This gives you brief feedback from the meeting, and a chance to engage with the board either to answer questions or to ask for advice.
 If the board has questions for your project, [reply-all and answer them][8].
  12. Reports are published as part of the minutes, when approved in the subsequent monthly meeting of the Board of Directors.